 There are over 30 5-star hotels in Athens, most of them located downtown, close to the historical center, and a few of them spread in the suburbs to the north and the south (seaside).
-On average, prices are lower in wintertime, always at reasonable levels in comparison with those in other major cities across the world.
-Currently, for a regular double room, they start from a little over 100 USD/90 euro per night and max at a little below 500 USD or over 500 euros (at the Four Seasons).
-For a deluxe suite, expect to pay anywhere from 500 USD/450 euros (which is the norm) to 5,000 USD/4,500 euros (which is the exception).
+On average, prices are lower in wintertime, always at slightly more reasonable levels in comparison with those in other major cities across the world.
 A downtown location will guarantee you walking distance or a 5-10 minute taxi drive to the main attractions in the city including the hill of the Acropolis with the iconic Parthenon temple, the hill of Lycabettus with the 19th c.
 Chapel of St. George, the private and public museums and historic buildings along Vasilissis Sofias Avenue (that leads to the Greek Parliament), the Panathenaic Stadium, and the infamous Syntagma Square.
 The old neighborhoods of Plaka and Monastiraki that connect to a large pedestrian zone sprinkled with ancient monuments are also within walking distance from most downtown hotels.
-Museums around, that are totally worth a visit are – with an order of importance and preference – the Museum of Acropolis, the Cycladic Museum, the Archaeological Museum, the Benaki Museum, the Byzantine Museum, the Lalaounis Museum, and the War Museum.
+Museums around, that are totally worth a visit are – with order of importance and preference – the Museum of Acropolis, the Cycladic Museum, the Archaeological Museum, the Benaki Museum, the Byzantine Museum, the Lalaounis Museum, and the War Museum.
 Regarding amenities, most outdoor swimming pools are not available in winter, yet some of the hotels have indoor ones, combined with spa and beauty facilities.
 If you are not into sightseeing but prefer to relax as if it is still summer, opt for the few Athenian 5-star hotels that are on the seaside.
 Greek winter is mild with mostly sunny days, so why not get some scoop on what the magic of Greece is about?
 Remember that from Athens a view of the ‘ocean’ is practically a view of the Aegean Sea which is the eastmost part of the lovely Mediterranean Sea.

 King George.
 Adjacent to Grande Bretagne, this smaller opulent hotel which is also part of Marriott’s Luxury Collection, charms its guests with bright classic marble-clad décor, a multi-awarded restaurant on the 7th floor, an elegant perfumery, Greek delicacies for breakfast, antique furniture, Murano chandeliers, and rotating Greek paintings on the walls.
 Built in 1930 in the neoclassical style, it has also hosted VIPs from all over the world, including Grace Kelly who stayed with Prince Rainier of Monaco at the Penthouse Suite on the 9th floor which is equipped with the only outdoor swimming pool in the hotel.
 Guests can also enjoy the indoor pool, spa, bars, and restaurants of next-door Grande Bretagne.